broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 | total_vcfs_size_mb | Float describing the total size of the output VCF files in MB. | Float |
 | manifest | TXT file listing output file destinations and other metadata. | TXT |

 The GVS workflow outputs a sharded joint VCF file containing filter sites and genotypes flagged as probable artifacts and annotations calculated during the `GvsExtractCallset` subworkflow, including allele count (`AC`), allele number (`AN`), and allele frequency (`AF`).
 The output VCF file is sharded so that no shards span multiple chromosomes.
+See [GVS outputs documentation](./gvs-outputs.md) for more information on the expected number of shards.

 The [GVS beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta) is configured to write the outputs of the workflow to the Google bucket specified in the inputs at runtime.